Bread, Bombs, and Prohibition in Niagara Falls

 These 1920s and 1930s newspaper clippings tell the dramatic story of Niagara Falls’ “Bread Wars.”
 In the Prohibition era, when smuggling, rackets, and organized crime ruled the streets, the DiCamillo family bakery was bombed and raided for refusing to pay protection money.
 Yet the ovens kept burning, the Scaletta loaves kept rising, and the family business endured.
 A century later, DiCamillo Bakery stands not as a victim, but as a cherished Western New York institution—proof that bread, family, and resilience outlast bombs and bullies.

-Prohibition didn’t just outlaw alcohol.
-In border towns like Niagara Falls, it unleashed a shadow economy that blurred the line between law and lawlessness.
-With Canada just across the bridge—and already wet again by 1927—the Falls became one of the busiest smuggling corridors in America.
-Whiskey, beer, and gin moved across the Niagara River by boat under cover of mist, hidden in sacks of flour, stashed in coffins, even driven over the frozen ice in winter.
+n the 1920s and 1930s, Niagara Falls was a city where Prohibition blurred the line between law and lawlessness.
+With Canada just across the river—and “wet” again by 1927—the Falls became one of the busiest smuggling corridors in America.
+Whiskey and gin crossed the river under cover of mist, hidden in flour sacks, coffins, and even hauled across the frozen ice.

 A young Tomasso and Addolorata, newly married in 1902 and beginning their life together in Niagara Falls.